Winners and losers as Trump quits Iran deal

 Sanctions on Iran's energy sector will also hit the country's oil exports, which are a major source of revenue.

-Iran's economy was lifted from a recession following the implementation of the nuclear agreement and the removal of economic sanctions.
+Iran's economy was lifted from a recession following the implementation of the nuclear agreement and the removal of economic sanctions but remains sluggish.

+Ordinary Iranians also say they have not felt any positive impact in their day-to-day lives.

 It is difficult to calculate the impact of another hit to the Iranian economy and the knock-on effect to its citizens.
-Some argue that the sanctions will target the people not the politicians.
+Some argue that the sanctions will target the people, not the politicians.

 Israeli PM: Winner

-Israel's Prime Minister Benjamin Netanyahu has been a vocal critic of the deal, which he says fails to provide adequate safeguards against a weapons programme, and was in favour of the US exiting the agreement.
+Israel's Prime Minister Benjamin Netanyahu has been a vocal critic of the deal, which he says fails to provide adequate safeguards against a weapons programme.
+He was in favour of the US exiting the agreement.

 A recent presentation he gave discrediting the accord was cited in Mr Trump's announcement on Tuesday.